wygulmage/xmobar/readme.md

 Bug Reports
 ===========

-To submit bug reports you can use the [bug tracker over at Google code] or send mail to our [Mailing list].
+To submit bug reports you can use the [bug tracker over at Github] or send mail to our [Mailing list].

+Note: the old bug tracker at Google code is deprecated.
+Please use Github's for new bugs.

-[bug tracker over at Google code]: http://code.google.com/p/xmobar/issues
+[bug tracker over at Github]: https://github.com/jaor/xmobar/issues

 Installation
 ============